Your Directors present the 27th Annual Report and the Audited FinancialStatements for the financial year ended March 31 2021.

-The disclosures with respect to CSR activities forming part of this report is given asAnnexure - E.
+The disclosures with respect to CSR activities forming part of this report is given asAnnexure - C.

 Orders if any passed by Regulators or Courts or Tribunals

-No orders have been passed by the Regulators or Courts or Tribunals which impact thegoing concern status and operations of the Company.
+No orders have been passed by the Regulators or Courts or Tribunals which impact thegoing concern status of the Company and its operations.

 Internal Financial Controls and their adequacy

 The Company has in place adequate internal financial controls with reference tofinancial statement across the organisation.
 The same is subject to review periodically bythe internal audit cell for its effectiveness.
 During the financial year such controlswere tested and no reportable material weaknesses in the design or operations wereobserved.
 The Statutory Auditors of the Company also test the effectiveness of InternalFinancial Controls in accordance with the requisite standards prescribed by ICAI.
 Theirexpressed opinion forms part of the Independent Auditor's report.

 Business Responsibility Report for the year under review as stipulated under ListingRegulations is presented in a separate section forming part of this Annual Report.

 During the year under review there were no reportable events in relation to issue ofequity shares with differential rights as to dividend voting or otherwise issue of sweatequity shares to its Directors or Employees proceedings pending under the Insolvency andBankruptcy Code 2016 and one-time settlement with any Bank or Financial Institution.